yordanbm/Simple-Ping-Pong-Game/README.md

 # Simple-Ping-Pong-Game

-Just a simple ping-pong game using using canvas.
+Just a simple ping-pong game using canvas.